Ahmed-El-Zainy/ai_attendance_analyzer/NLP/README.md

 - **Has Bag**: Indicates if the visitor is carrying a bag.
 - **Cluster ID**: A unique identifier for each visitor group.

+### Additional Data Processing

-### But i have did some processing to extract the Time Column and benefit from it.
-The dataset used in this project includes several columns that represent visitor attributes:
+In this project, further processing was performed on the dataset to extract valuable information from the 'Time' column.
+This enriched dataset now includes several columns representing various visitor attributes:

 - **Is Male**: Indicates if the visitor is male.
 - **Is Female**: Indicates if the visitor is female.